jesicarosaline/jesicarosaline/README.md

-# Hi, I'm Jesica
+# Hi, I'm Jesica 👋

 MBA student at **Carnegie Mellon (Tepper)**, focused on healthcare growth strategy and AI.

-Before business school, I spent 4 years in growth at a telehealth startup and led GTM execution, lifecycle, and customer acquisition.
-I also have a finance background from EY (Strategy & Transactions) and other companies.
+Before business school, I spent 4 years in growth at a telehealth startup in Indonesia — leading GTM, lifecycle, and customer acquisition.
+I also have a finance background from EY (Strategy & Transactions), Helios Capital, and Medco.

 ---

 ## What I'm building

-### 🏥 LinkedIn Healthcare Networking Automation
+### 🏥 LinkedIn Healthcare Networking Pipeline
-An AI-assisted outreach pipeline targeting 243 U.S. healthcare growth professionals.
+An AI-assisted system for building a targeted outreach pipeline in U.S. healthcare growth.

-Built a system that scrapes LinkedIn, researches each company, verifies current employment, generates a personalized ≤300-character connection message per contact, and sends 20 invitations per day on a scheduled cadence automatically.
+Built a 243-person prospect list with segment scoring by healthcare vertical, employment verification, and a personalized ≤300-character connection message for each contact — structured for a paced daily outreach cadence.

 → [See the project](https://github.com/jesicarosaline/linkedin-healthcare-networking)